-- Psychological trauma: Some mental illnesses may be triggered by psychological trauma suffered as a child or teenager, such as
+Some mental illnesses may be triggered or worsened by psychological trauma that happens when you’re a child or teenager, such as:

 - Severe emotional, physical, or sexual abuse